Linear multistep methods with repeated global Richardson extrapolation: Introduction

-Classical Richardson extrapolation (RE) \cite{richardson1911, richardson1927} is a technique to accelerate the convergence of numerical sequences depending on a small parameter, by eliminating the lowest order error term(s) from the corresponding asymptotic expansion.
-When solving \eqref{ODE} numerically, the parameter in RE can be chosen as the discretization step size $h$.
+Classical Richardson extrapolation (RE) \cite{richardson1911, richardson1927} is a technique to accelerate the convergence of numerical sequences depending on a small parameter by eliminating the lowest order error term(s) from the corresponding asymptotic expansion.
+When solving \eqref{ODE} numerically, the parameter in RE can be chosen as the discretization step size $h>0$.
 The application of RE to sequences generated by one-step (e.g., Runge--Kutta) methods is described, for example, in \cite{butcher, hairernorsettwanner}.
 In \cite{zlatev}, global (also known as passive) and local (or active) versions of RE are implemented with Runge--Kutta sequences.
 These combined methods find application in many areas (see, e.g., \cite{falgout2021, zlatev2022}).

 When carrying out global RE (GRE), one considers a suitable linear combination of two approximations, one generated on a coarser grid and one on a finer grid, to obtain a better approximation of the solution $y$ of \eqref{ODE}.
 This extrapolation is called global, because the sequences on the two grids are computed independently and their linear combination is formed only in the last step.
-Taking this idea further, one can consider several approximations on finer and finer grids to improve convergence even further.
+Taking this idea further, one can consider several approximations on finer and finer grids to improve convergence even more.
 Such a procedure is called repeated global Richardson extrapolation (RGRE).
+To describe RGRE, let us fix a basic step size (or grid length) $h$, some $\ell\in\mathbb{N}^+$ (denoting the number of RE applications), and a strictly increasing positive integer step-number sequence $1=n_1<n_2<\ldots<n_{\ell+1}$, then consider the $\ell+1$ nested grids with grid lengths together with the corresponding time-discretization sequences

+Let us denote by $r_n^{[\ell]}(h)$ the appropriately chosen linear combination of the above approximations (to be explained soon).
+For example, when the sequence $y_n(h)$ is generated by a one-step method of order $p$ applied to \eqref{ODE}, classical RE is recovered by choosing $\ell=1$, $(n_1,n_2)=(1,2)$ and

-To describe RGRE, let us consider some nested grids with grid lengths, say, $h$, $h/2$, $h/4$, and $h/8$, and the corresponding sequences $y_n(h)$, $y_{2n}\left(\frac{h}{2}\right)$, $y_{4n}\left(\frac{h}{4}\right)$, and $y_{8n}\left(\frac{h}{8}\right)$.
-Suppose that RE is applied $\ell\in\mathbb{N}^+$ times, and let us denote the corresponding linear combination of the approximations by $r_n^{[\ell]}(h)$ (thus, the $\ell=1$ case corresponds to classical RE).
-In \cite{ZDFGH}, the authors show the formulae $r_n^{[\ell]}(h)$ for several values of $\ell$, here we just reproduce the first 3 cases:
+In \cite{ZDFGH}, the authors present the formulae $r_n^{[\ell]}(h)$ for several larger values of $\ell$ corresponding to the step-number sequence $n_j=2^{j-1}$ ($j\ge 1$); here we just reproduce two more cases:

-In \cite{ZDFGH}, all the sequences $y_n$ are assumed to be generated by Runge--Kutta methods applied to \eqref{ODE}.